material-components/material-components-ios/contributing/contributor_guides/releasing.md

 - Google: must verify that the release branch passes all internal tests.
 If you are a Googler, see the internal "mirroring" document for further instructions.
-Notably you **must not continue** this releasing process until the internal synchronization CL has landed.
+Notably you **must not continue** this releasing process until the internal synchronization CL has been tested.

 ---